Skip to main content

 • Topic insights actioned: How many topic discoveries lead to product changes?

-• User satisfaction correlation: Do topic insights correlate with satisfaction improvements?
+• User satisfaction correlation: Do insights correlate with satisfaction improvements?

 • Support ticket reduction: Are you catching issues before they become support requests?